rems-project/cn-tutorial/docs/getting-started/tutorials/lists.md

 (We provide separate functions for these rather than just calling `malloc` and `free` directly in the interest of sharing as much code as possible with the verification-focused variants of these examples.)
-{{ todo("BCP: ... but maybe we'd get the same amount of sharing if we directly used malloc?
+{{ later("BCP: ... but maybe we'd get the same amount of sharing if we directly used malloc?
 We should check.") }}

 ```c title="exercises/list/c_types.test.h"